ninenox-dev/ConstraintsWithVisualFormatCentering/README.md

-# ConstraintsWithVisualFormatCenter
+# ConstraintsWithVisualFormatCentering

 This is an example of centering view using Visual Format Language.
-# ConstraintsWithVisualFormatCentering